LambdaTest/documentation/docs/hyperexecute-cli-run-tests-on-hyperexecute-grid.md

 ***

 ### `--force-clean-artifacts`
-This flag will downlaod the new artifacts of your job and will store it into the `artifacts` folder.
+This flag will download the new artifacts of your job and will store it into the `artifacts` folder.
 If you have previously downloaded artifacts, it will be renamed as `artifacts-old`.

 ***